Best Scuba Diving in Savannah and Tybee Island

-Also known as ‘the east beach,’ St. Simons Island is one of Georgia’s islands and is located between Savannah and Jacksonville.
+Also known as ‘the east beach,’ St. Simons Island is one of Georgia’s islands and is located between Savannah, GA, and Jacksonville, FL.

 The island is known for its striking coastline and the numerous water adventures that it has to offer to all the tourists and visitors.
 For any underwater enthusiast, St. Simons Island is an excellent spot for scuba diving where the beach waters are home to incredible marine life, including dolphins, manatees, right whales, and a wide variety of gamefish.

 What Specific Gear Do You Need to Dive in Savannah and Tybee Island?

 Basic scuba diving gear for diving in Tybee Island and Savannah, GA include the following things: